Peloton is a great solution to get your workouts done without leaving your home. But how often should you use it?

 It is not bad to ride a Peloton bike every day because you can adjust the intensity and duration.

-I have several clients who have zero time during the week and all they can fit in is just 15 minutes class first thing in the morning.
+I have several clients who have zero time during the week and all they can fit in is just 15 minutes of class first thing in the morning.

 In general, you should rest 2-3 days from the peloton, especially in the beginning.
 People who just get started need more time to rest and reduce muscle soreness.

-Do you need rest days from peloton?
-In general, you do need rest days from the peloton because it will help you to recover and prevent injury.
+Yes, you do need rest days from the peloton because it will help you to recover and prevent injury.
 However, rest days can still be used to do some low-level activities like playing outside, hiking, yoga, or outdoor cycling.

 Getting the right start and pacing yourself from the beginning will help you to prevent overtraining.
 Over time, the body will build up enough lactate clearance capacity so you recover faster from the classes and slowly you can implement progressive overload.

-Progressive overload in peloton refers to increasing the volume of your training classes to improve the exercise adaptations, improve physical performance and body composition.
+Progressive overload in the peloton refers to increasing the volume of your training classes to improve the exercise adaptations, improve physical performance and body composition.

 - When you progressively increase the intensity, volume, or duration of your rides, you will get stronger, faster, and leaner.